ComponentsExpandables

 <Expandable title="Deployment" default-open="false">

-Deploy your documentation using our CLI:
+Deploy your documentation using the CLI:

 ```bash